funktionale-programmierung/bob2015/2025/siebenhandl.md

 ---
 layout: talk
 active: bob2025
-title: "A Language Server for your DSL for free"
+title: "A Language Server for your DSL for Fun and Profit"
 speaker: Hannes Siebenhandl
 time: 13:50–14:35
 type: Vortrag